lagdo/dbadmin-app/README.md

 The queries saved in the logs from the query editor are displayed in the user query history, when the corresponding option is enabled.

-Additionally, the user can also save his preferred queries in the logging database, using the `Save` button in the query edition page.
+Additionally, the user can also save his preferred queries in the audit database, using the `Save` button in the query edition page.

 ![screenshot](screenshots/jaxon-dbadmin-favorites-history.png)